Recreational Viagra and ED Drug Use: Is It Dangerous?

 Important safety information for Sildenafil, Tadalafil, Tadalafil Daily or Viagra Connect.

-Taking Viagra for Fun: Not Worth the Risks
+Taking Half a Viagra for Fun: Not Worth the Risks

-Erectile dysfunction medications aren’t magic, and a healthcare professional will explain that phosphodiesterase type 5 inhibitors aren’t penis growth hormones.
+Erectile dysfunction medications aren’t magic, and a healthcare professional will explain that phosphodiesterase type 5 inhibitors aren’t penis growth hormones, nor do they treat premature ejaculation or psychological ED.

-If you want to deal with ED, and get the right help and the right erectile dysfunction treatments, check out our erectile dysfunction blog for more information.
+• If you want to deal with your ED, work with a healthcare professional to get the right support and erectile dysfunction treatment(s).

-We can provide medication after a consultation with a healthcare provider, as well as help with psychological ED, anxiety, depression and sexual performance anxiety problems with our online therapy platform.
+We can provide medication after a consultation with a healthcare provider, as well as help with psychological ED, anxiety, depression, and sexual performance anxiety.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.